-- Line a muffin tin with 12 liners or grease each muffin indent liberally with oil or butter.
+- Line a muffin tin with 12 liners or grease each muffin indent thickly with oil or butter.

-- Add almond flour, coconut flour, salt, soda, and baking powder to a small sized bowl and use a wire whisk to mix together.
+- Add almond flour, coconut flour, salt, soda, and baking powder to a medium sized bowl and use a wire whisk to mix together.